zenny/zfs-scripts/README.md

 ##ZPool balancer

-3rd script is to attempt to balance your data across all the drives in your pool.
+The 3rd script is to attempt to balance your data across all the drives in your pool.
 If you progressively add drives to a pool, the data that is already written is "stuck" on the original drives.
 If these drives were "full", it will limit which drives ZFS can read/write to, and lower your potential throughput.
 This script is by no means perfect.

+###Example:

+zpool tank has: mirror-1 (100% full), mirror-2 (100% full).
+You add mirror-3 (0% full).
+Run the script and it will make it: mirror-1 (33% full), mirror-2 (33% full), mirror-3 (33% full).
+New writes will then be sent to the three vdevs, instead of the 1.

-This script requires two things:
-- A redundant location that the data can be copied to with sufficent space
+This script requires a (redundant) location that the data can be copied to with sufficent space for any one folder (aka a seperate pool).